Also called tocandira, conga ant or ant 24, it has the most painful poison in the world. A story with hidden connections.

 Workers can live from 1 to 3 years .

-The males are endowed with wings and are responsible for fertilizing the eggs from which the queens will hatch.
+The males are endowed with wings and are responsible for fertilizing the eggs from the queens.

 They do nothing but eat and mate, and live only a few weeks .